-If you are renting out your farmland, you could unexpectedly negate your ability for an intergenerational farm rollover or the $800,000 capital gains exemption or both.
+If you are renting out your farmland, you could unexpectedly negate your ability for an intergenerational farm rollover, the $1,000,000 lifetime capital gains exemption or both.

-In order to roll over farm property to your children on a tax-deferred basis while alive or at death, the property must have been used “principally” in the business of farming prior to the rollover.
+Typically, in order to qualify for an intergenerational farm rollover that allows you to transfer the farm property to your children on a tax-deferred basis, the property must have been used “principally” in the business of farming prior to the rollover.

 However, Canada Revenue Agency (CRA) does not generally consider owners who rent their land on a cash or share-crop basis to be using their land in the business of farming.

-Generally, it’s best to use a custom work or joint venture agreement.
-As long as you maintain control over all of the key management decisions, such as which fields to plant, the crops to seed, and the times for spraying and harvesting, CRA should still consider you to be in the business of farming even if you hire someone to work the farm for a flat fee or hire a custom operator to carry out many of the farm’s operations.
+A custom work agreement requires you to maintain control over all of the key management decisions, such as which fields to plant, the crops to seed, and the times for spraying and harvesting.
+In this role, it is likely you will still be considered to be in the business of farming, even if you hire someone to work the farm for a flat fee or hire a custom operator to carry out many of the farm’s operations.

-You would be expected to put in enough time, labour and attention to the business to contribute to the success of the business and assume any associated risks.
+You are expected to put in enough time, labour, and attention to the business to contribute to the success of the business and assume any associated risks.

 Joint venture arrangements, in which both parties incur expenses, participate in management decisions, and assume some of the risk, also should ensure that both parties are considered to be in the business of farming.